zeevo/zeevo.io.old/content/articles/2020-07-02--how-to-use-wordpress-to-power-your-gatsby-site/index.md

 ---

 We have come a long way in terms of how we build websites in the modern age.
-From homebrewed HTML files, to PHP servers, to full JavaScript Web Applications, the web has just gotten better and better.
+From coding raw HTML files, to PHP servers, to full JavaScript Web Applications, the web has just gotten better and better.
 The [JAMstack](https://jamstack.org/) is here and it is awesome.
 JAMstack is a combination of **J**avaScript, **A**PIs, and **M**arkdown to build static sites from dynamic content.
 It has a